hashicorp/serf/website/source/docs/commands/members.html.markdown

 * `-format` - Controls the output format.
 Supports `text` and `json`.
   The default format is `text`.

+* `-name` - If provided, only members with names matching this regular expression will be returned.

 * `-role` - If provided, output is filtered to only nodes matching the regular expression for role. `-role` is deprecated in favor of `-tag role=foo`

+* `-status` - If provided, output is filtered to only nodes matching the regular expression for status

+* `-tag key=value` - If provided, output is filtered to only nodes with the specified tag if its value matches the regular expression. tag can be specified multiple times to filter on multiple keys.

 * `-rpc-addr` - Address to the RPC server of the agent you want to contact to send this command.
 If this isn't specified, the command will contact